mechmotum/cyipopt/docs/source/tutorial.rst

 We start by importing all required libraries::

+   from jax.config import config

+   # Enable 64 bit floating point precision
+   config.update("jax_enable_x64", True)

+   # We use the CPU instead of GPU und mute all warnings if no GPU/TPU is found.
+   config.update('jax_platform_name', 'cpu')

    import jax.numpy as np
    from jax import jit, grad, jacfwd from cyipopt import minimize_ipopt